Canon 650D vs Fujifilm X-A5

 It is notable that the X-A5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 650D does not offer wifi capability.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 650D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
+Both the 650D and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The 650D was replaced by the Canon 700D, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 650D and the Fujifilm X-A5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.